canopy-js/canopy-js/README.md

 I don't reference to send you over there.
 I reference to bring something here.
 So all of the time we see links.
-And most often they should keep us here.
+And they should keep us where we are.

 #### 10. Visual memory is stronger than verbal